A Two-Stage Feature Selection Approach for Robust Evaluation of Treatment Effects in High-Dimensional Observational Data: Numerical Experiment

-In addition to the above mentioned methods, we include following three benchmarks to evaluate the performance of the proposed technique.
-As we are simulating the dataset, we take the advantage of our knowledge on the true relation between variables, treatment, and outcome. \begin{itemize} \item Target (Targ): Estimating the causal effect with the set of target variables $\mathbf{X}_C$ and $\mathbf{X}_P$. \item Confounders (Conf): The set of confounders, variables that are associated with both treatment and outcome ($\mathbf{X}_C$). \item Potential confounders (Pot.Conf): Set of potential confounders, variables that are only associated with treatment ($\mathbf{X}_C$ and $\mathbf{X}_T$). \end{itemize}
+In addition to the above-mentioned methods, we include the following three benchmarks to evaluate the performance of the proposed technique.
+As we are simulating the dataset, we take advantage of our knowledge of the true relation between variables, treatment, and outcome. \begin{itemize} \item Target (\texttt{Targ}): Estimating the causal effect with the set of target variables $\mathbf{X}_C$ and $\mathbf{X}_P$.
+Ideally, a variable selection method should select $\mathbf{X}_C$ and $\mathbf{X}_P$, and produce causal effect estimate close to \texttt{Targ}. \item Confounders (\texttt{Conf}): The set of confounders, variables that are associated with both treatment and outcome ($\mathbf{X}_C$). \item Potential confounders (\texttt{Pot.Conf}): Set of potential confounders, variables that are only associated with treatment ($\mathbf{X}_C$ and $\mathbf{X}_T$). \end{itemize}